Moonmaker5420/VisaDecisionNotifier/README.md

 ## Update following fields :

-search_string = ""  - Replace with the string to search for,
+search_string = ""  - Replace with the string to search for

-to_email=""         - recipient email,
+to_email=""         - recipient email

-smtp_user="",       - Your Gmail email address,
+smtp_user="",       - Your Gmail email address

 smtp_password=""    - Your Gmail App Password